-Facts and Stats
+Facts and stats

 Libraries may want to use their annual data to make important decisions about which resources to buy, programs to offer, and much more.
 Survey results from 2002 onwards are publicly available through the BC Data Catalogue.

-- 71 Public libraries, 247 service locations and 6 Federations, serving 99% of B.C.’s population;
+- 71 Public libraries, 245 service locations and 6 Federations, serving 99% of B.C.’s population

-- 44.4 Million physical items borrowed;
+- 33 million physical items borrowed